rune-rs/rune/book/src/variables.md

 The value of x is: 6
 ```

 Rune is a memory safe language.
-Regardless of what you write in a Rune scripts,
+Regardless of what you write in a Rune script,
 we maintain the same memory safety guarantees as safe Rust.
 This is accomplished
-in Rune through reference counting.
+through reference counting.

-## Reference counting and ownership

-In Rune, [unless a value is `Copy`](5_1_primitives.md), they are reference
+[Unless a value is `Copy`](5_1_primitives.md), they are reference counted and
-counted and can be used simultaneously at multiple locations.
-In other words
-this means that they have *shared ownership*.
-Every variable that points to that
+can be used at multiple locations.
+This means that they have *shared ownership*.
-value therefore points to *the same instance* of that value.
+Every variable that points to that value therefore points to *the same instance*
+of that value.
+You can think of every nontrivial value being automatically
+wrapped in an `Rc<RefCell<T>>` if that helps you out.

+> This is not exactly what's going on.
+If you're interested to learn more, Rune
+> uses a container called [`Shared<T>`] which is *like* an `Rc<RefCell<T>>`, but
+> has a few more tricks.

 We can see how this works by sharing and mutating one object across two
 variables: